 Art is a unique form of communication.
 No other language allows you to say lots of things at the same time!
 In art therapy sessions, you’ll be invited to verbally and visually express your thoughts and feelings.
 This can lead to deeper exploration of issues impacting your life.

 In my experience with clients, art-making in therapy is not the only way to uncover and explore thoughts and feelings, but it can be one of the most effective ways.
-Even if you feel you are not artistic or think it’s a waste of time, I encourage each of my clients to try art-making in their sessions at least once.
+Even if you feel you are not artistic or think it’s a waste of time, I encourage each of my clients to try creative expression in their sessions at least once.
 Art supplies will always be available to you in session, whether you choose to use them or not.

 It’s important to know that whether you are expressing yourself verbally or visually, you will be doing so in a safe, supportive environment without judgment or criticism.
 Not all of our thoughts or feelings are “pretty” — expressing them doesn’t always look pretty, either.